 - 2 tablespoon red pepper paste (spicy or regular)

-- 1 teaspoon salt (gradually add more if desired)
+- 1 tsp salt (gradually add more if desired)

 - For serving: Romaine lettuce leaves and sliced lemon (or wheat tortilla instead of/in addition to the lettuce as is often served in Turkey for all you carb lovers out there)

-- Very finely dice the onions, or blitz them in the food processor until they look finely diced.
+- Grate the onions, or blitz them in the food processor until they look finely diced.
 Strain the diced onions to remove as much of its water as possible either by hand or through a strainer.
 This step is essential to get rid of that bitter taste of onions.

 - Thoroughly mix all the ingredients except for ice cubes and the set-aside bulgur.
-To this mix, gradually start adding the now tomato-flavored bulgur, and begin lightly kneading to roughly combine everything for a few minutes, ideally on a large tray.
+To this mix, gradually start adding the bulgur, and begin kneading to roughly combine everything for a few minutes, ideally on a large tray.

 - If using hands for kneading, use your palms to push the mixture down into the tray, over and over again until it gets much softer and sticks together.
-Add ice cubes one by one for gradual addition of water to the mix.
-Depending on preference of chewiness, the kneading will take anywhere from 30 minutes to an hour both when kneaded by hand or by a kitchen mixer.
+Add ice cubes one by one for the gradual addition of water to the mix.
+Depending on your preference of chewiness, the kneading will take anywhere from 30 minutes to an hour both when kneaded by hand or by a stand mixer using the dough hook.

-- After a satisfactory taste-test, begin shaping them by taking a two-tablespoon portion into a palm, and make your hand into a tight fist.
-This shape will be a lot easier to achieve when wearing kitchen gloves.
+- After a satisfactory taste-test, begin shaping them by taking a two-tablespoon portion into your palm, leave some space between your fingers, and make your hand into a fist.
+This shape will be a lot easier to achieve when wearing kitchen gloves and moistening hands with either olive oil or water.

 - You can easily make this recipe oil-free by omitting the EVOO for the same amount of water or grated tomato.